cherrychon/orangefox-np2a/README.md

 IF YOU PAID FOR ANY OF THE FILES PROVIDED BY ME, GET YOUR MONEY BACK YOU GOT SCAMMED

-pacman pro+ is in extreame testing mode be carful with imgs please
+pacman pro+ is in extreme testing mode be carful with imgs please

 ((keep an eye out for the secret Proj, more info comming soon))